snap-stanford/snap-python/doc/source/reference/GetTriadEdges.rst

 .. function:: GetTriadEdges(SampleEdges=-1)

-Counts the number of edges that participate in at least one triad.
+A graph method that counts the number of edges that participate in at least one triad.
 Considers the graph as undirected.

 Parameters:

 - (Optional) *SampleEdges*: int
-    If *SampleEdges* is not equal to -1, then compute triads only for a random sample of *SampleEdges* edges.
-Useful for approximate but quick computations.
+    If *SampleEdges* is -1 (default value), then compute triads for all the edges.
+Otherwise, compute triads only for a random sample of *SampleEdges* edges, which is useful for approximate but quick computations.

 Return value: